Terabit-Ethernet/understand_latency/README.md

 All experiments will be run using  `run_exp.py`.
 And results are stored in `results/`.

 #### Single core:
-1. Running single core, single IO depth with the number of threads results:
+1. Single core, single IO depth with the number of threads:
 In run_exp.y, first change the setup inside run_exp.py:

 ```